Dissertation Working Groups (DWGs): What They Are, How They Work

 Who can join?

-DWGs are reserved for doctoral candidates (i.e. you have complete all your program requirements other than the dissertation) enrolled in graduate programs in the Faculty of Arts & Science.
+DWGs are reserved for doctoral candidates (i.e. you must have completed all program requirements other than the dissertation) enrolled in graduate programs in the Faculty of Arts & Science.

 Joining a DWG requires a real commitment, in terms of both time and active engagement with others’ writing.
 Participation is expected even when your own work is not being workshopped; these groups only work if there is a mutual commitment.
 Circumstances make perfect attendance unrealistic, but the expectation is that you put the meetings in your calendar and be prepared to attend every meeting.
 Attending 2/3s of the meetings (roughly 6 per term) should be taken as a minimum expectation.